-For six years the Supplemental Police Patrol Program (“SPPP”) proactively patrols French Quarter streets to help the New Orleans Police Department deter crime.
+Funded by the French Quarter Economic Development District, the Supplemental Police Patrol Program (“SPPP”) proactively patrols the French Quarter streets to help the New Orleans Police Department deter crime.
 It uses a mobile application that allows businesses, residents, visitors, and employees to easily report crimes in progress.
-The SPPP patrols the French Quarter 24 hours a day, 7 days a week.
+The SPPP patrols 24 hours a day, 7 days a week.
 The initiative has been credited by the N.O.P.D. as having a positive impact on violent crime, including the removal of guns, drugs, and criminals from the French Quarter.

 The French Quarter Task Force App is also used to provide accountability and oversight along with electronic trip sheets and time sheets.
 End of shift reports can easily be run to assess if the officers are proactively patrolling their assigned area of the Quarter.